 Really, it’s all enough to drive you to drink.
 At least there’s a silver lining.

 But what if I told you there are some pretty easy hacks to saving money and drinking great wine?

 Read closely, thirsty grasshopper, I will show you the way.

 Those looking to pinch a penny are going to have a tough time in the world’s fashionable wine regions.

-The delicious – but high falutin’ – places like Napa, Margaux, Chateauneuf-du-Pape, Barolo, Brunello….
+The delicious – but high falutin’ – places like Napa, Chateauneuf-du-Pape, Barolo, Brunello….
 These legendary areas can command a serious chunk of change, so if you’re hunting bargains, you’d best head elsewhere, pilgrim.

 Places like Portugal, Greece, Germany, and Spain have been making seriously great wine for centuries but for a host of reasons have lost the attention of many wine drinkers.
 Their loss can be your gain if you’re willing to try something new (and tasty).

 It doesn’t mean the grapes are bad – they’re just not quite good enough for the winery’s top offering.
-And the same people that made the best of the best also had a hand in making the slightly lower tiered juice, so the consumer benefits from that same expertise and care for a much lower price.
+And the same people that made the best of the best also have a hand in making the slightly lower tiered juice, so the consumer benefits from that same expertise and care for a much lower price.

 Another easy – and tasty – way to save money on wine is to juice it down.
 By making creative wine cocktails (such as this French 75) and sangrias, a little goes a long way.
 By adding juices, spirits, and other flavourings to the mix, you can double your pleasure at half your cost.